Maronato/vue-toastification/README.md

 - Use your custom components or JSX as the toast body for endless possibilities!
 - Create custom experiences with the `onClose` and `onClick` hooks
 - Remove toasts programmatically
+- Update toasts programmatically
 - Define behavior per toast
 - Pause toast when hovering and when window loses focus 👁
 - Fancy progress bar to display the remaining time
 - Use your themes and animations easily
+- And much more!

 ## Demo